What Are Poker Chips

 ---|---|---|

-This setup makes for a beginner-friendly, casual game where the stakes are low, encouraging more people to participate.
+This setup makes for a beginner-friendly, casual game with low stakes, encouraging more people to participate.

-Example: In a lower stakes game, players might open the betting with a $1 (₹83) raise using a red chip, while another player could call using four white chips (totaling $1).
+Example: In a lower stakes game, players might open the betting with a $1 (₹83) raise using a red chip, while another player could call using four white chips (totalling $1).

 Poker Chip Colors | Value (USD) | Value (INR) |